 Stargirl

 An unassuming high schooler finds himself inexplicably drawn to the free-spirited new girl, whose unconventional ways change how they see themselves—and each other.
-If your family are fans of America’s Got Talent, you’ll recognize Grace Vanderwaal, as the angelic-voiced ukulele player who captured Simon Cowell’s heart.
+If your family are fans of America’s Got Talent, you’ll recognize Grace Vanderwaal as the angelic-voiced ukulele player who captured Simon Cowell’s heart.
+And anyone ready for an encore can queue up Hollywood Stargirl, the 2022 sequel—another love letter to those who dare to dream big.

 We Can Be Heroes

 A band of kids with extraordinary talents has to fend off an alien invasion after their superhero parents are kidnapped.
-The team is led by Missy—the only kid who doesn’t have any superpowers of her own.
-This is a fun, empowering movie that shows kids that they can shine in their own right—even when their parents are superheroes!
+The team is led by Missy—the only kid with no superpowers of her own.
+A fun, empowering ride, We Can Be Heroes proves that any kid can shine in their own right—cape or no cape.

 Where to watch: Netflix